-- i) We received a collection of 37 North American F. graminearum strains from wheat, representing four different chemotypes (15ADON, 3ADON, NIV, NX2).
-These strains have been stored as a permanent collection on silica gel and in glycerol in our freezers. - ii) The chemotype of each of the strains was confirmed by PCR, and each strain was phenotyped for growth and sporulation in vitro, sexual fertility, aggressiveness to susceptible spring wheat variety Wheaton, toxigenicity (still in progress)] to aid selection of the most suitable parents for our crosses.
+- 1. We received a collection of 37 North American F. graminearum strains from wheat, representing four different chemotypes (15ADON, 3ADON, NIV, NX2).
+These strains have been stored as a permanent collection on silica gel and in glycerol in our freezers. - 2.
+The chemotype of each of the strains was confirmed by PCR, and each strain was phenotyped for growth and sporulation in vitro, sexual fertility, aggressiveness to the susceptible spring wheat variety Wheaton, and toxigenicity (still in progress) to aid selection of the most suitable parents for our crosses. - b) What were the significant results? - The strains varied markedly in the traits analyzed.
+So far, we have selected the crossing parents for this objective based on their growth in vitro and their aggressiveness to Wheaton.
+Strains that grew, produced few conidia, exhibited low levels of fertility in crosses with the tester, or had very low levels of aggressiveness were removed from consideration as parents in the crosses.